Ajilon Jasper Nasiu

-Ajilon Jasper Nasiu is from Rennell Islands - the largest of the two Islands of the Rennell Bellona Province.
-He is a public servant in Solomon Islands who served as the sixth Speaker of the National Parliament of Solomon Islands since 17 December 2014.
-He served four years, and was replaced by veteran politician, Patterson Oti.
+Ajilon Jasper Nasiu is a Solomon Islands public servant who served as the sixth Speaker of the National Parliament of Solomon Islands from 2014 to 2019.
+He was replaced by Patteson Oti.

 Before assuming this post, he had been a Member of the Provincial Assembly (MPA), and was elected Provincial Premier for Rennell and Bellona Province.

 Ajilon Jasper Nasiu met with president Tsai Ing-wen of Taiwan on January 31, 2018.